Oliver Myles Interiors Oliver Myles Interiors

 How To Plan Your Bathroom & Laundry Well

-Lay tiles so that they fall away (meaning that the water will also fall in this direction)
+3. Lay tiles so that they fall away (meaning that the water will also fall in this direction).

-Get a fresh set of eyes on your project before you send plans to council!
+Get a fresh set of eyes on your project before applying for a DA!
 Get in touch with your plans and ideas and we can help.

 Related Posts